aebid/HhhAnalysis/PlottingTools/Validations/README.md

 ### single lepton (SL) channel, resonant signal
 - distribution of gen particle number in one event: X,Higgs,W/b quark from Higgs decay, lepton from W, quark from W decay
   - nGenX, nGenHiggs,nGenWFromHiggs, nGenBQuarkFromHiggs, nGenLepFromW1FromHiggs, nGenQuarkFromW2FromHiggs etc
+  - scripts to make these plots: `python makePlots.py`
 - eta, pt, mass distributions of gen particles in X->HH->bbWW->bblvqq
 - phi and pt, px, py distributions of genMET
 - 2D distributions of X mass and X mass reconstructed from HH, Higgs mass and Higgs mass recontructed from bb and WW, W mass and W mass reconstructed from lv and qq,  Higgs mass and Higgs mass reconstructed from lvqq, X mass and X mass reconstructed from bblvqq